This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-I would say that it is slightly easier for a dog to manipulate these softer E-collars than it is for him to outwit the standard lampshade E-collar that has been recommended by veterinarians for years.
+I would say that it is slightly easier for a dog to manipulate these softer recovery collars than it is for a dog to outwit the standard lampshade e-collar that has been recommended by veterinarians for years.

 By putting dog boots (aka muttluks) on each of your dog’s paws, your dog will be less inclined to scratch himself while wearing them!

 This works best where the dog’s injury is confined to the head or upper body area — because the dog would still be able to lick other spots on the body with ease.